ViperTools/LuauBundle/README.md

 Changes the output file path.
 The default is bundle.lua

 > -p \
 Enables performance mode.
-This currently only disables tabs.
+Currently this only disables tabs.

 > -w \
 Enabled watch functionality.
 Watches Lua files in the working directory recursively, excluding the output file.